gravity182/homeserver/Installation.md

 ...
 ```

 If you see a certificate issued for your domain, then everything works properly.
-No need to do anything.
 Otherwise check the cert-manager's logs.

 Great.
 Your root domain and sub-domains are secure now.
-The TLS certificate will be renewed automatically before expiration.
+The TLS certificate will be renewed automatically in advance before expiration.

-If you'd like to learn more about this topic, refer to the [cert-manager docs](https://cert-manager.io/docs/).
+If you'd like to learn more about cert-manager, refer to the official [documentation](https://cert-manager.io/docs/).

 ---

 ### Traefik

-If you put your homeserver behind another Reverse Proxy such as Cloudflare, you'll need to configure Traefik to trust this proxy, otherwise the `X-Forwarded-*` headers will be discarded.
+If you put your homeserver behind a Reverse Proxy such as Cloudflare, you'll need to configure Traefik to trust this proxy, otherwise the `X-Forwarded-*` headers will be discarded.

-This affects Authentik, limiting its possibility to apply geo-policies and trace real client IPs.
+This mainly affects Authentik, limiting its possibility to apply geo-policies and save real client IPs.
 Moreover, this also affects the possibility of Traefik to apply IP-based middlewares such as rate-limiting.

-By default Traefik does not trust any IPs that pass these headers.
+By default Traefik does not trust any IPs.

 Fortunately, this chart already fixes that for you given that you're using Cloudflare as a DNS provider.

-You can verify that `X-Forwarded` headers are passed by logging in into Authentik and looking at your sessions in the Dashboard - you should see you real IP.
+You can verify `X-Forwarded` headers are passed by logging in into Authentik and looking at your sessions in the Dashboard - you should see you real IP.

 ---